vyskocilm/jf/README.md

 ## Features

 1. compare primitive values, ints, floats, bools and strings
-2. compare arrays
+2. allows a specification of float equality function (can be used for int/float coercion)
-3. compare other than root map
+3. compare arrays and maps
 4. null coerce for A/B or both jsons
 5. ignore certain keys
-6. sort slice of maps by single in key
+6. sort slice of maps by single id key (WIP: this shall be revised)
 7. basic cmdline tool

 ## TODO

-1. stringify numbers    ("42" == 42)
-2. Go API (WIP)
-3. rename keys
-4. flags for cmdline tool (those starting by `x-` are temporary only and will be dropped)
+1. flags for cmdline tool (those starting by `x-` are temporary only and will be dropped)
-5. better sorting support
+2. better sorting support
-6. ...
+3. custom comparator on objx.Value/objx.Value???

 ## Simple values
 ```